The myth of the quiet country life – engaging with our busy rural and regional communities.

 Build long term relationships.
 Approach your engagement with the intent to build a long-term relationship with the community and your key contacts there, beyond just the immediate project.
 Wherever possible, don’t drive/fly in/out the same day.
 Stay overnight, get a feel for the place, talk to the locals.
 Yes, it will add time and dollars to your engagement budget, but the time and space to tell stories is key to building relationships, especially in First Nations communities.
 Keep relationships going after you leave, and consider your contacts in the community a part of your network now.
 If you see resources or information they’d be interested in, pass it along.
 Follow their social media pages.
 Look for ways to support or assist the community as a thank you.

 Building these long-term relationships is ultimately what will narrow the metaphorical distance between metropolitan and regional areas, and help our engagement work to create positive change, regardless of where people live.

 Renée Madsen is a freelance facilitator and engagement specialist based in Townsville, North Queensland.
 Born and raised in Townsville, with the added experience of living and working in capital cities across Australia, Renée believes in the power of collaboration to create positive change no matter where people live.
-Connect with Renée on LinkedIn.
+Connect with Renée via her website.